makersmansion/makersmansion/src/weekly/2022/week-27/index.md

 *"In Europe, they (traditional VCs) could not imagine investing in an outsider, a woman, an immigrant who did not have a college degree.
 But I did show grit and lateral thinking.
 You don’t have to be called Louis or Xavier or Benoit to succeed."* - [Amira Yahyaoui](https://www.linkedin.com/in/amirayahyaoui/), a Tunisian human rights activist who was for a while an illegal immigrant in Europe, now founder of Mos.com

-I strongly believe that successful founders turned investors is what Europe's missing the most right now to compete with the US.
-Traditional European investors are mostly folks coming from old rich families who are very risk-averse, and hard to innovate under these circumstances.
+I strongly believe that what Europe's missing the most to compete with the US are successful founders turned investors.
+Traditional European investors are mostly folks coming from old rich families who are very risk-averse, and it's hard to innovate under these circumstances.
 I still remember a time when seed investors were asking for >50% 😖

 Thanks for reading and see you again next Tuesday!